-There are two kinds of people in the world, the sated and the furious.
-My sister is sated.
-She saves money, walks her dogs, cooks at home, and is content.
-She’s a hard worker but she’s not constantly chasing more.
-She will pass through life with more grace than I am capable of.
-She’ll probably never have a drug problem or be in serious debt.
+There are two kinds of people in the world: the sated and the furious.
+My sister, for example, is sated.
+She saves money, cooks at home, and has contentment.
+She’s a hard worker, but she’s not constantly chasing more.
+She will pass through life with grace.

 I’m furious.
-I tear through life, cheating on people, dabbling in dangers, constantly dissatisfied.
-I’m the one with a drug problem and debt — no savings plan, no plan B. Like other furious people, I battle depression and anxiety.
-My friends overdose on dance floors, go on exotic trips, and take steroids.
+I tear through life, kicking and screaming, cheating on people, dabbling in things I know I shouldn’t do, constantly dissatisfied.
+Like other furious people, I battle depression and anxiety.
+My friends overdose on dance floors and take steroids.

-Sometimes I envy people like my sister and like you, but when I look at my idols, the people who have shaped me, I recognize one thing among us, and that’s the hunger.
+Sometimes I envy people like my sister (and like you, I suspect), but when I look at my idols, the famous artists and writers and figures who’ve shaped my life, I recognize one commonality among us: the hunger.

-Discontent, as Oscar Wilde famously said, is the first step in my progress.
-I am ethically non-monogamous because of discontentment.
-I had dissatisfying and ultimately ruinous monogamous relationships before I realized that my base requirement for happiness is the ability to eat from the entire buffet of sex and take as many courses as I want.
+Discontent, as Oscar Wilde famously said, is the first step in the progress of a man and nation.
+I am ethically non-monogamous because of raging discontentment.
+I had dissatisfying and ultimately ruinous monogamous relationships before I realized that my base requirement for happiness is the ability to never have to promise anyone my full devotion.
 I will never be satisfied with one flavor, one person, or one form of love.

-I’m not saying everyone who is non-monogamous is like me, but I think a lot of us are.
-The fact is, all of us — the sated and the furious, the monogamously inclined and those who don’t believe in monogamy — only ever need to do what makes us comfortable and satisfied.
-I never push anyone to be in my camp, and it sounds like you’re not pushing him to be in yours.
-If you’re not comfortable with non-monogamy, I would never urge you to try it, and I’d say that you and this guy stand little chance of making it since you both want — and are comfortable with — two different kinds of relationships (which is a dealbreaker in my book).
+I’m not saying everyone who is non-monogamous (or anti-monogamous) is furious, but I think many of us are.
+I never push anyone to be like me, and it sounds like you’re not pushing this guy you’re into to be more like you.
+If you’re not comfortable with non-monogamy, I would never tell you to do it.
+So I have to say that I think you and this guy stand little chance of making it since you are comfortable with different baselines for relationship happiness.
+But if you want to try it, I’ll offer what advice I can.

-If you want to try non-monogamy, here’s a headspace or perspective you should think about: What if you re-wrote your “good enough” into a picture in which you can get all your sexual needs met?
-One in which you’d never have to forfeit fisting, something you love, for someone you’re into?
-One in which you’d never have to choose between a great kink and a great guy?
-That picture is non-monogamy.
+What if you re-wrote your “good enough” picture into one in which you can get all your sexual needs met?
+One in which you’d never have to forfeit fisting, something you love, for someone you love?

 I’d be lying if I said my insecurities never appear or that I never get jealous.
 But you already know how to work through jealousy and insecurity.
 You wrote it yourself: Being honest with each other and communicate.
 That’s it.